sewardlee337/sewardlee337.github.io/projects.md

 [_Tropical Ecology Assessment and Monitoring (TEAM) Analytics_](http://www.datakind.org/blog/datakind-san-franciscos-third-datadive)

-  Analytics dashboard developed as part of collaboration between DataKind and Conservation International.
+  Analytics dashboard developed by volunteer data scientists at DataKind event, as part of collaboration with Conservation International.
 Allows land managers to monitor species diversity in wildlife conservation areas.
-Built using R, Shiny, and Leaflet.
+Built with R, Shiny, and Leaflet.

 &nbsp;